Maria Rivera-Trudeau, MBA

 Paul F. Trudeau, PhD

 Paul is a psychologist practicing in Atlanta Georgia (US).
 His career in mental health began in New York City where he cared for patients from all walks of life.
 Diagnosed with non-celiac gluten intolerance in 2009, he is Maria's favorite "taster" and helps educate his patients who present with symptoms of gluten intolerance and related depression.
-To learn more about how Paul might help you cope with gluten-free living and the possible emotional issues associated with this lifestyle change, click here to visit his website.
+To learn more about how Paul might be able to help you with gluten-free living and the possible emotional issues like depression associated with gluten, click here to visit his website.
 Paul is affiliated with Emory University and Atlanta Psychotherapy Associates.

 We created this website

 We are two health professionals who have turned our years of experience into helping others find accurate, reliable and inspiring information about how to live gluten free.

 Dive into our site to find recipes, knowledge, helpful tips and gluten-free products that will make your life – your family’s life – even more amazing.
 And simple!
 We are all about making gluten-free living easy and doable for every man, woman and child.